Prehistory of nakedness and clothing: Parasite hypothesis

 A divergent explanation of humans' relative hairlessness holds that ectoparasites (such as ticks) residing in fur became problematic as humans became hunters living in larger groups with a "home base".
 Nakedness would also make the lack of parasites apparent to prospective mates.
 However, this theory is inconsistent with the abundance of parasites that continue to exist in the remaining patches of human hair.

 The "ectoparasite" explanation of modern human nakedness is based on the principle that a hairless primate would harbor fewer parasites.
-When our ancestors adopted group-dwelling social arrangements roughly 1.8 mya, ectoparasite loads increased dramatically.
+When our ancestors adopted group-dwelling social arrangements roughly 1.8 Mya (million years ago), ectoparasite loads increased dramatically.
 Early humans became the only one of the 193 primate species to have fleas, which can be attributed to the close living arrangements of large groups of individuals.
 While primate species have communal sleeping arrangements, these groups are always on the move and thus are less likely to harbor ectoparasites.
 However, humans have as many follicles as other primates, but the hair is shorter and finer.
 This "peach fuzz" may have been retained because it both allows humans to detect the presence of ectoparasites while inhibiting their movement on the skin.

 It was expected that dating the split of the ancestral human louse into two species, the head louse and the pubic louse, would date the loss of body hair in human ancestors.
 However, it turned out that the human pubic louse does not descend from the ancestral human louse, but from the gorilla louse, diverging 3.3 million years ago.
 This suggests that humans had lost body hair (but retained head hair) and developed thick pubic hair prior to this date, were living in or close to the forest where gorillas lived, and acquired pubic lice from butchering gorillas or sleeping in their nests.
 The evolution of the body louse from the head louse, on the other hand, places the date of clothing much later, some 100,000 years ago.